samtron1412/docs/tech/it/sw/latex.md

 Multilingual support for Plain TeX or LaTeX.

-This package manages culturallydetermined typographical (and other) rules for a wide range of languages.
+This package manages culturally determined typographical (and other) rules for a wide range of languages.
 A document may select a single language to be supported, or it may select several, in which case the document may switch from one language to another in a variety of ways.